Belly Button Piercing Scars

 Aftercare is easy as long as you follow a few simple steps, such as using a salt water solution twice-daily to cleanse the area.
-And if you'd prefer not to make your own solution up, there are plenty of ready-made ones available on the market.
+If you’d prefer not to make your own solution up, there are plenty of ready-made ones available on the market.

 How to Treat a Belly Button Piercing Scar